falkr/ttm4175/pages/unit-net3/teamwork.md

 3. What happens if you try to ping or otherwise reach the server after deleting the route?
 Add the route again and confirm that connectivity is restored.

-4. Using your knowledge of routing and the `ip route` command, adjust the routing table entries on routers R1-R3 so that packets from the client to the server take the path client-R1-R2-server.
+4. Using your knowledge of routing and the `ip route` command, adjust the routing table entries on routers R1, R2, and R3 so that packets from the client to the server take the path client-R1-R2-server.
 Document and discuss the purpose of all commands and where you use them, and finally confirm your configuration by once again checking the output of the tool for checking the end-to-end path on the client.

 :tip: